MVVM – Introduction

 With Xaml, the layout becomes much more straightforward.
 You can display a block of text with a specified margin and style, and the rendering engine will calculate the space required and automatically adjust the position of other controls so that everything fits as well as possible, within the specified constraints.

 You can also do some things in Xaml that just aren’t possible in say Winforms.
 What if you want to display a collection of objects in a ListBox?
 In Winforms you can have a single static string value for each item (e.g. MyClass.ToString()).
-However, with WPF data templates, you can build a composite layout using any combination of controls – each bound to a different field of your object and with their own style / font / colour, all using the current object state.
+However, with WPF data templates, you can build a composite layout using any combination of controls – each bound to a different property of your object and with their own style / font / colour, all using the current object state.
 Or, how about a button with an image and multiple lines of text, where one line of the text changes colour, depending on some other state in the application.
 With WPF, the only limit is your own imagination.
 [Ok, so you can do an “OwnerDraw” ListBox in Winforms, but that requires way more effort than producing the equivalent display in WPF].

 You might be worried that switching from Winforms to WPF will be too steep a learning curve.
 The new U.I. techniques may take some work to grasp, but given a little practice, they will soon become second nature.